 What are the 7 Types of Planning?

-In this article, we explore the 7 most relevant types of planning commonly emphasized in management, as well as highlight 3 other essential planning types that play a critical role in ensuring organizational effectiveness and long-term success.
+In this article, we explore the 7 most relevant planning types commonly emphasized in management and highlight 3 additional essential planning types that play a critical role in ensuring organizational effectiveness and long-term success.

 Type of Planning